 Iran, Syria, North Korea

 Cruz has repeatedly expressed support for confrontational U.S. foreign policies that could lead the United States into military conflict.
-On Iran, for instance, Cruz has co-sponsored sanctions that could damage the prospects of a negotiated settlement on that country's nuclear program.
-In early 2014, Cruz lambasted President Obama shortly after his state of the union address for insisting that he would veto any additional sanctions on Iran while negotiations are ongoing on its fuel enrichment program.
+On Iran, for instance, Cruz has co-sponsored sanctions that were intended to damage the prospects for a negotiated settlement on that country's nuclear program.
+In early 2014, Cruz lambasted President Obama shortly after his state of the union address for insisting that he would veto any additional sanctions on Iran while the negotiations were ongoing.
 Cruz argued that the veto threat "was perhaps the most dangerous line" in the president's address.
 Playing the fear card, Cruz added: "If Iran acquires a nuclear weapon, the risk is unacceptable that that weapon will be detonated over the skies of Tel Aviv or New York or Los Angeles.
 And the result could be hundreds of thousands of lives lost."